Simulations of the dynamics of magnetised jets and cosmic rays in galaxy clusters: Cosmic ray evolution

 \subsection{CR distribution and Alfv\'en wave heating}

 In Fig.~\ref{fig:radialProfile_CR} (upper left panel) we show the radial profile of the Alfv\'en heating rate ($\mathcal{H}_\rmn{cr}$) of our fiducial model at different times during and after the jet lifetime $\tau_{\rmn{jet}}=25$~Myr.
-In agreement with our sub-grid model of CR Alfv\'en cooling in bubbles and in order to solely focus on the heating of the ICM, we impose a jet tracer threshold of $X_\rmn{jet}<10^{-3}$ to exclude artificially high cooling rates within the bubble.
+In agreement with our sub-grid model of CR Alfv\'en cooling in bubbles and in order to focus solely on the heating of the ICM, we impose a jet tracer threshold of $X_\rmn{jet}<10^{-3}$ to exclude artificially high cooling rates within the bubble.
 The result is robust up to factors of two when we vary the jet tracer threshold by an order of magnitude.
 We compare our simulated Alfv\'en heating rates to theoretical predictions by \citet{Jacob2016a} for the Perseus cluster who found steady-state solutions in which the heating rates due to Alfv\'en heating (at small radii) and thermal conduction (at larger radii) balance radiative cooling.
 Our simulated Alfv\'en heating rates are in good agreement with the theoretical predictions up to $30\ \mathrm{Myr}$ after jet launch with details depending on parameter choices as we will now discuss.
 At later times, newly launched jets are expected to replenish the CR energy reservoir, which has then significantly cooled via Alfv\'en wave losses.

 The overall shape of the radial profile of $\mathcal{H}_\rmn{cr}$ is determined by the jet energy, power and lifetime.
-The jet energy $E_\rmn{jet}$ has an ambivalent role: if it is too small there is not enough CR energy injected and the induced heating rate cannot balance radiative losses of the gas.
+For efficient CR heating in the centre of clusters, the exact value of the jet energy $E_\rmn{jet}$ proves to be crucial: if it is too small there is not enough CR energy injected and the induced heating rate cannot balance radiative losses of the gas.
 On the other hand, if the jets are too energetic they pierce out of the cluster centre and reach the outskirts of the core, which makes it difficult for CRs to diffuse back to the origin and to maintain a large heating rate.

 For jets with $E_\mathrm{jet}=\rmn{const.}$ but varying luminosity and lifetime, the profiles differ slightly (Fig.~\ref{fig:radialProfile_CR}, top right panel).
 The heating rate profile is steeper for low-luminosity jets with longer activity times.
 This is because low-luminosity jets are more quickly decelerated by the inertia of the ambient ICM and CRs have more time to diffuse back towards the cluster centre where they sustain a larger central heating rate.